Are you looking for the best network switches or a good router?

 This tri-band router offers a maximum combined speed of 3.1GBps, a 1GHz profeccors with three offload processors when the load gets heavy, and a smart connect option that picks the best band for any device at the time to improve reception.
 Setup includes automatic backup options and home network management.
 There is one USB 3.0 band

-The Netgear Nighthawk X6 AC3200 (with a retail price of $280) is part of the Nighthawk line of super powerful routers for managing business areas or homes where there is a whole lot of tech: Let’s take a look at how this router performans and compares to the alternatives!
+The Netgear Nighthawk X6 AC3200 (with a retail price of $280) is part of the Nighthawk line of super-powerful routers for managing business areas or homes where there is a whole lot of tech: Let’s take a look at how this router performans and compares to the alternatives!
+If you want high-speed internet and are on a budget, take a look at our TP-Link TL-MR3020 3G/4G wireless n150 portable router review instead.

 What do you want to use the X6 for?
 Tom’s Guide found that it’s an incredible general use router, with tri-band operation, multiple types of USB ports, and six antennas to give in great range over a number of rooms.
 However, it doesn’ have MU-MIMO for fast future mobile connections, and there’s no eSATA port if you want to dig deep and attach it to a big hard drive.
 Additionally, TG found that other tri-band routers tended to be a bit faster.